 Google Spanner vs. Calvin: Is There a Clear Winner in the Battle for Global Consistency at Scale?

 The primary argument is the following: without the hardware component of Spanner (essentially Google’s proprietary GPS-and-atomic-clock powered TrueTime API), these software-only databases are unable to guarantee correctness in distributed transactions when the clock skew on one of the participating nodes jumps beyond the configured maximum skew.
-When clock jumps happen, the standard practice in such systems, is to prefer loss of availability and thereby ensure the database remains in a correct state.
+When the clock jumps on any nodes, the standard practice in such systems, is to prefer loss of availability on those nodes and thereby ensure the cluster remains in a correct state.
 On the other hand, Calvin and its derivative database FaunaDB use a global consensus approach for both single shard and distributed transactions and hence are not susceptible to clock skews.
 The post argues that Calvin’s global consensus approach is strictly better for any application that requires transactional guarantees in distributed databases.
 As the team behind a Spanner derivative database, we at YugaByte believe the argument is too simplistic and requires a more critical analysis.

 Building distributed systems requires deep understanding and careful implementation of practical trade-offs across multiple approaches.
 So the right questions to ask in the context of the above debate around Spanner vs. Calvin derivative databases are: